 To adhere the paper or fabric to the can, spread a substantial layer of decoupage glue over the entire can.
 Smooth the paper or fabric over the can, and then coat it with another layer of decoupage glue.
 Continue to add scraps, layering them with glue, until you have achieved the look you want.
 For added flair, sprinkle glitter on the wet glue.
 Let the can dry for at least 24 hours.

 Once the glue has dried, fill the can with potting soil.
 Plant a few seeds in the soil and place the can in a sunny location.
 Water as needed and watch your new plant flourish.
 As a final touch, write the name of the plant on the outside of the can with paint.

 Personalized tin can pots make sweet arrangements, especially when a variety of sizes are combined.
 Combine 28-ounce tomato cans, 15-ounce cans of beans and cans of tuna to create interest.
-These look adorable lined up on a windowsill soaking up the spring sunlight or as a refreshing centerpiece for a dinner party.
+These tin can planters look adorable lined up on a windowsill soaking up the spring sunlight or as a refreshing centerpiece for a dinner party.